-“Watershed / Landscape-based Approach to Community Planning” – genesis of water-centric planning in BC
+WATER SUSTAINABILITY ACTION PLAN: Metro Vancouver guidance document for a “Watershed / Landscape-based Approach to Community Planning” is the genesis for an actionable vision for water-centric planning in British Columbia

 Settlement in balance with ecology way-of-thinking subsequently incorporated in “Living Water Smart”